Richard Bernstein (artist)

 Richard Frederick Bernstein (October 31, 1939 – October 18, 2002) was an American artist associated with pop art and the circle of Andy Warhol.
+From 1972 to 1989, he was the cover artist for Interview magazine.

-For nearly 20 years he was the cover artist for Interview Magazine.
+Life and career

 Early life and education

 Bernstein was born on October 31, 1939, in New York City to a family with an older brother, David and younger sister, Ellen.
 His father, Herbert Bernstein, was a clothing manufacturer and his mother, Florence, was a homemaker.
 His mother first took him to the Museum of Modern Art children's school, where he saw works by Piet Mondrian, Pablo Picasso, and other artists.
 Bernstein received a bachelor's degree in fine arts from the Pratt Institute and M.F.A. from Columbia University, studying with Richard Lindner.

 Career

-Bernstein's first exhibition was at the Iris Clert Gallery in Paris.
-His work was also presented at the Axiom Gallery in London, the Gallery Barozzi in Venice, the Gallery Monet in Amsterdam, and the Nancy Hoffman Gallery in New York City.
-His works are in several museum collections, including the Corcoran Gallery of Art, Washington D.C., the Stejdlik Museum, Amsterdam, the Metropolitan Museum of Art, and the Museum of Modern Art.
+In 1965, Bernstein had his first one-man exhibition at The Terrain Gallery in New York.
+It was there that he was introduced to Andy Warhol by David Bourdon of the Village Voice.
+Later, Bernstein exhibited in the Byron Gallery Box Show alongside Warhol, Rosenquist, Lictenstein, and more.
+He moved to Paris in 1966 and presented at the Iris Clert Gallery in Paris, Axiom Gallery in London, the Gallery Barozzi in Venice, the Gallery Monet in Amsterdam, and the Nancy Hoffman Gallery in New York City.

-In the early 1960s, he moved into the Hotel Chelsea, where he lived until his death in 2002.
-In the late 1960s, he met Andy Warhol who had become an admirer of Richard Bernstein's art work.
-In 1972, he was hired by Andy Warhol's Interview Magazine and became part of the Warhol millieu and the nightlife scene at venues such as Max's Kansas City and Studio 54.
-Bernstein was commissioned by the World Federation of United Nations to create a UN postage stamp in 1990.
+In 1968, Bernstein moved into the Hotel Chelsea and was immersed into nightlife scene at venues such as Max's Kansas City.
+By the early 1970s, he gained recognition for his portraits of rock stars.
+In 1972, Andy Warhol asked Bernstein to create the covers for Andy Warhol's Interview magazine and he became part of the Warhol milieu.
+Andy had often said that "Bernstein is my favorite artist.
+He makes everyone look so famous."

 In the introduction to Megastar, a 1984 compilation of Bernstein's Interview covers, Paloma Picasso observed, "Richard Bernstein portrays stars.
 He celebrates their faces, he gives them larger-than-fiction size.
 He puts wit into the beauties, fantasy into the rich, depth into the glamorous and adds instant patina to newcomers."